CiwPython/Ciw/docs/Guides/behaviour/index.rst

 Library of Examples
 -------------------

-Here's a library of example of this functionality:
+Here's a library of examples of this functionality:

 .. toctree::
    :maxdepth: 1